Next: Files directories and localnames, Previous: Bug Reports, Up: Top [Contents][Index]

 is enabled by default.
 Don’t disable it.

-Set remote-file-name-inhibit-cache
+Set remote-file-name-inhibit-cache to nil if remote

 files are not independently updated outside TRAMP’s control.